 - Chickpea Shawarma Bowls

-Shrimp Bowls with Coconut Cilantro Lime Rice and Pineapple Salsa
+Shrimp Bowls with Coconut Cilantro Lime Rice & Pineapple Salsa

 - 2 cups white jasmine rice